Visorask/sarotate/README.md

 # SARotate
 For rotating Google service accounts to bypass bans or any other myriad of reasons.

+## Changelog 3.1
+   - [Added] Pushover support for apprise.
+If your apprise notification is not a part of the script yet let me know.
+   - [Changed] Added return code so the apprise doesn't go through every option, and only the 1 if off is returned.
+   - [Changed] Changed text a little bit for log rotation.
+   - [Fixed] Logr would return an issue with a character of the code.
+It is now fixed.

 ## Changelog 3.0
    - [Added] New version.
    - [Added] Uses a logger to easily identify issues.